zaragozamartin91/jargon-cards-v2/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run serve`

+Contents of build folder are served on port 3000 with base path `jargon-cards-v2/`.

+Minimial server is built with express ; see `server.js` file for further insights.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**